+Etsy’s Debriefing Facilitation Guide for Blameless Postmortems.
+Blameless PostMortems and a Just Culture.
+Last week, Owen Thomas wrote a flattering article over at Business Insider on how we handle errors and mistakes at Etsy.
 I thought I might give some detail on how that actually happens, and why.
 Anyone who’s worked with technology at any scale is familiar with failure.
 Focus Improvement on the Manufacturing Constraint.
 Core Concept The core concept of the Theory of Constraints is that every process has a single constraint and that total process throughput can only be improved when the constraint is improved.
 A very important corollary to this is that spending time optimizing non-constraints will not provide significant benefits; only improvements to the constraint will further the goal (achieving more profit).
 Thus, TOC seeks to provide precise and sustained focus on improving the current constraint until it no longer limits throughput, at which point the focus moves to the next constraint.

 The underlying power of TOC flows from its ability to generate a tremendously strong focus towards a single goal (profit) and to removing the principal impediment (the constraint) to achieving more of that goal.
 The Small Batches Principle.
 The January/February issue of acmqueue is out now Everything Sysadmin.
 DevOps Kaizen: Practical Steps to Start & Sustain a Transformation.

 Strategy Maps: A Primer.
 Constructing a strategy map, as we’ve said, produces many benefits: senior team alignment, clarification of the strategy, ease of communication to employees, and can help generate enthusiasm by employees for the strategy.
 But in reality, creating a strategy map is just the beginning of the work required for strategy execution.
 In our book, Leading Strategy Execution, we devote two chapters to what leaders need to do once the strategy map is complete.
+Chapter Six, “Aligning Local Effort (Job Three),” acknowledges that strategies get carried out in work units, not at the top of the organization, and guide the reader in thinking through how the top can align itself with the middle-level.
 Organigraphs: Drawing How Companies Really Work.
 An Empirical Framework For Learning (Not a Methodology)